What Is Product Ops?

 Product ops can help to ensure that all of these crucial stakeholders are kept in the loop.
 By bringing in their voices early and often and by sharing product team progress out on a regular cadence, product ops ensures that the product management team doesn’t get tripped up by a last-second blocker.

-So, product ops accelerate velocity by ensuring that all internal teams are aligned and coordinated.
-Product ops also work with product management and other stakeholders to establish service level agreements (SLAs) to set expectations for the time that it’ll take when a product manager responds to a bug or a feature request.
+So, product ops accelerate velocity by ensuring that all internal teams are aligned and coordinated, whether that's through Slack channels or through meetings.
+Product ops also work with product management and other stakeholders to establish level agreements (SLAs) to set expectations for the time that it’ll take when a product manager responds to a bug or a feature request.

 By standardizing the rules of engagement, product ops make life easier for internal stakeholders so that they know what to expect from the product team.
 And, they also make life easier for product managers so that product managers know what next steps they need to take to complete their initiative.